 - Redos for integration requests where a "callback" is not used (the system keeps checking for results, e.g., Panopto, NCast), will only get the new results if the original submission failed.

 - This feature is available for 1 year after your initial media submission, at no additional cost.
 If the submission is older than 6 months, you'll need to open a support ticket so that we can reinstate the original files.

-- If you selected Result Review for your original job, you won't be able to do a Redo once initial results are generated and the job is in Results being reviewed status.
+- If you selected Result Review for your original request, you won't be able to do a Redo once initial results are generated and the submission is in Results being reviewed status.
 You'll only be able to do a Redo once Result Review is complete.